MIT-Emerging-Talent/ET6-practice-code-review/solutions/tests/README_Simple_interest.md

     OK
     ```

-3. **NOTE**: If you haven't already, make sure to include a `requirements.txt` or instructions
+3. **NOTE**: If you haven't already, make sure to include a `requirements.txt` or
-   for users to install any dependencies needed to run the tests (if any).
+4. instructions for users to install any dependencies needed to run the tests.

 ## Code Structure

-- `simple_interest_calculator.py`: The main Python script for calculating simple interest.
+- `simple_interest_calculator.py`: The main Python script for simple interest.
-- `tests/test_simple_interest_calculator.py`: Unit tests to verify the correctness of the calculator.
+- `tests/test_simple_interest_calculator.py`: Unit tests to verify the correctness.
 - `README.md`: This documentation file.

 ## How to Contribute